sccn/sccn.github.io/tutorials/09_source/EEG_sources.md

 Then plot the solution using Fieldtrip functions.
 Note that the solutions are generated in a low-resolution head volume.
-It is not technically feasible to interpolate this volume onto a high-resolution MRI in (near) real time -- online, it would require too many computational resources, while offline, it would require too much memory (one head volume at every latency.
-Unlike fMRI data, EEG data have high temporal resolution, so the low-resolution head volume x latencies matrix is already quite large - transforming it into a high-resolution volume matrix is impractical).
-Note that you will need click on different voxels and latencies to obtain a figure that looks like the one below.
+It is not technically feasible to interpolate this volume onto a high-resolution MRI in (near) real-time -- online, it would require too many computational resources, while offline, it would require too much memory (one head volume at every latency.
+Unlike fMRI data, EEG data have a high temporal resolution, so the low-resolution head volume x latencies matrix is already quite large - transforming it into a high-resolution volume matrix is impractical).
+Note that you will need to click on different voxels and latencies to obtain a figure that looks like the one below.

 Note also that you can see discontinuities in the plotted volume.
 This is because of sudden inversion of the polarity of the dipole orientation in the nearest voxels.
 This is normal.
-The product of voxel polarity by temporal activity remains continuous in space and time, but because of the projection method for the 3-D dipole orientation at the voxel level, it is possible that neighboring voxels have opposite polarities (and, of course, oppositely-signed time courses as well).
+The product of voxel polarity by temporal activity remains continuous in space and time.
+Still, because of the projection method for the 3-D dipole orientation at the voxel level, neighboring voxels may have opposite polarities (and, of course, oppositely-signed time courses as well).
 An ideal solution has not been found yet to avoid inversions in both space and time - having all dipoles point outwards with respect to the head center - and